 Diplomates who do not remain current on their payment of annual dues will be considered Inactive members.
 Active status can be resumed by paying all dues in arrears.
-Inactive members lose the following benefits: the right to vote, hold office, and attend business meetings of the College; the subscription to the Journal of Veterinary Internal Medicine and receipt of the College newsletter; member discount on Forum registration; listing as an ACVIM Diplomate in the ACVIM Directory and the AVMA Directory; and other privileges deemed appropriate by the Board.
+Inactive members lose the following benefits: the ability to serve as a resident advisor or supervising diplomate; the right to vote, hold office, and attend business meetings of the College; the subscription to the Journal of Veterinary Internal Medicine and receipt of the College newsletter; member discount on Forum registration; listing as an ACVIM Diplomate in the ACVIM Directory and the AVMA Directory; and other privileges deemed appropriate by the Board.